cheripai/FretAnalyzer/GUITrialOne/readme.md

+Update:

+use QFileDialog to select a file to open

+for testing, write result to a file uisng saveAs() ans save()

+make the GUI similiar to the master branch

 Goal:

-get the four functions work in a QT sytle instead of purely c++ style
+get the four functions work in a QT sytle instead of a pure c++ style

 readFile()